Skip to main content

 First instance

-In 2023, the recognition rate, which reflects the percentage of asylum applications that receive decisions granting refugee status and subsidiary protection, was around 43% which is the highest level since 2016.
-It is worth noting that recognition rates for most of the main citizenships differ wildly from each other but tend to remain relatively steady over time.
-For example, in 2023, Bangladeshis continued to have a recognition rate of around 5% which has remained steady for many years, plus Pakistanis at round 11% and Eritreans at 83%.
+It is worth noting that recognition rates for most of the main citizenships differ wildly from each other but in themselves tend to remain relatively stable over time.
+For example, in March 2024, Georgians continued to have a recognition rate of around 4% which is in line with long term trends.
+However, there are exceptions to this general observation:

 The aim of EUAA’s work is to foster a harmonised implementation of the Common European Asylum System across the EU so as to reach a situation where an application for international protection would receive the same decision, no matter where it was lodged.
 Recognition rates, the percentage of asylum applications that receive decisions granting refugee status or subsidiary protection, are sometimes cited as an indicator of the level of such harmonisation between EU+ countries.

-In 2023, the EU+ recognition rate for Afghans stood at 61% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
-Nearly half of all Afghanistan decisions were issued by Germany (the biggest circle, labelled) where the 2023 recognition rate stood at 46%.
-However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (48% of all first instance decisions, not shown).
-France also issued many decisions to Afghans with a 2023 recognition rate of 69%, while Switzerland issued 97% positive decisions to Afghans, compared to Belgium with 34%.
-This variation can be seen in a more detailed chart on convergence, and read EUAA Country Guidance on Afghanistan and EUAA Country Focus on Afghanistan.
+Between January and March 2024, the EU+ recognition rate for Afghans stood at 67% but as the chart shows, there was much variation between receiving countries (leftmost column of black circles).
+Most decisions were issued by Germany (the biggest circle, labelled) where the Jan.-Mar.
+2024 recognition rate stood at 48%.
+However, it is important to note that Germany also issued many decisions to Afghans granting a national form of protection (45% of all first instance decisions, counted here as negative decisions for international protection).
+France also issued many decisions to Afghans with a Jan.-Mar.
+2024 recognition rate of 67%, while Greece and Switzerland issued 98% and 92% positive decisions to Afghans, compared to Belgium with 35%.
+Read EUAA Country Guidance on Afghanistan and EUAA Country Focus on Afghanistan.

-In contrast, the recognition rate for Syrians exhibited a much higher degree of consistency among receiving countries.
-Among the countries issuing the most decisions for Syrians, Austria had a recognition rate of 99%, Bulgaria, 98% Germany 95% and the Netherlands 94%.
-Notwithstanding the 64% recognition rate for Syrians in Greece, this similarity in recognition rates suggests a more consistent assessment of protection needs among Syrians across these EU+ countries.
-There were however marked differences in the granting of refugee status versus subsidiary protection, which can be seen in a more detailed chart on convergence.
+In contrast, the recognition rate for Syrians (94%) exhibited much tighter consistency among receiving countries.
+Among the countries issuing the most decisions for Syrians, Germany had a recognition rate of 96%, Austria 95% and the Netherlands 94%.
+Notwithstanding the 77% recognition rate for Syrians in Greece, this similarity in recognition rates suggests a more consistent assessment of protection needs among Syrians across these EU+ countries.
+For more information read the latest EUAA Country Guidance on Syria which provides an in-depth analysis of the situation in Syria, focusing on the key elements of qualification for international protection.

 Pending Cases